 Along with multiple features like coverage for critical illnesses and pre-existing diseases, a health insurance policy offers various other benefits too.
 Cashless hospitalization is one of those benefits, which is offered by almost every health insurance policy.
 Insurance companies have network hospitals where you can avail the treatment for any illness or injury covered by the policy.
 Also, the procedure to avail cashless hospitalization is very simple and easy.

-This is one of the best benefits offered to any policyholder by a health insurance policy.
-It covers all or a share of the ambulance expense at the time of a medical emergency.
+This is one of the best benefits offered under a health insurance policy.
+It covers all or a share of the ambulance expenses at the time of a medical emergency.

 Apart from hospitalization bills, any expenses incurred before and after hospitalization are also part of medical coverage.
 A health insurance policy considers this cost as a liability.
-Insurance Companies bear the cost incurred before and after hospitalization of their policyholders.
+Insurance providers bear the cost incurred by the insured before and after hospitalization.

 A medical insurance policy allows you to avail tax deduction under Section 80D of Income Tax Act for any expenses incurred for preventive health check-ups.
 You can avail Rs.
 5,000 for the cost incurred for preventive health check-ups for self, spouse, children or parents.